naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician become a chef?
-He wanted to troubleshoot the recipe for success!
+Why was the mole of oxygen molecules excited when he walked out of the singles bar?
+He got Avogadro's number!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)